ViaxCo/todolist-v3-react-netlify-functions/README.md

 # todolist-v3-react-netlify-functions

-This app lets you create various todo lists with their individual items, built using React, Redux, [Netlify Functions](https://www.netlify.com/products/functions/) and MongoDB for the database.
+This app lets you create various todo lists with their individual items, built using React, Redux, [Netlify Functions](https://www.netlify.com/products/functions/) and PostgreSQL for the database.

 This app is a clone of [todolist-v3-react](https://github.com/ViaxCo/todolist-v3-react) that used Node.js and Express to create the api endpoints, but instead serverless functions are being used in this case.